wintechis/noble/README.md

 #### Docker

-Make sur your container runs with `--network=host` options and all specific environment preriquisites are verified.
+Make sure your container runs with `--network=host` options and all specific environment preriquisites are verified.

 ### Installing and using the package